b57-clouddevops/jenkins/README.md

 ### If you have 24 nodes that are added to your Jenkins-Controller and you don't have access to them ?
 How can you see the disk utilization or the space availability on the top of them ?

 > You can see that information on the top of Manage Jenkins ---> Nodes ( it shows you the available free space )

+### Can we configure warnings in jenkins for the nodes, if any of the nodes of the controller (jenkins) utilize 80% of the disk ?
+    *   Yes, that's doable

+### If the response time between JENKINS & the agent is not acceptable or if the roundTrip is above the unaccpeted values, can we mark the agent as Offline ? yes
+    *   This monitors the round trip network response time from the controller to the agent, and if it goes above a threshold repeatedly, it disconnects the agent.

+    *   This is useful for detecting unresponsive agents, or other network problems that clog the communication channel.
+More specifically, the controller sends a no-op command to the agent, and checks the time it takes to get back the result of this no-op command.

+### In how many ways can we add Node to jenkins-controller ?

+    *   Adding the node details from the Jenkins-UI
+    *   From the node itself, we can run the JNLP Commands  ( AutoScaling ----> startupScript ( jnlp command) )